ashierj/superdemo/ee/spec/requests/api/graphql/remote_development/README.md

   contains specs which test the `Query.workspaces` field in the GraphQL API schema (note that only admins may use this field).

+If you add new spec files, you should update `tests.yml` and `scripts/verify-tff-mapping` accordingly.

 The `shared.rb` file in the root contains RSpec shared contexts and examples used by all specs in this directory.